mccanne/sharkfest/README.md

     * (pcaps/xxx.pcap)[pcaps/xxx.pcap]

-## The Seed Team
+## Our Research Team

+Pretty early on, we realized we weren't a typical startup maniacally focused on a go-to-market and instead embraced the idea that we'd take our time as a "research project"... we are just now transitioning from research to execution...

-Front end
+#### Front end
 * James Kerr
 * Mason Fish
-Infrastructure
+#### Infrastructure
 * Steve McCanne
 * Noah Treuhaft
 * Matt Nibecker
 * Al Landrum (ex-Brim)
 * Henri Dubois-Ferriere (ex-Brim)
-Community + "Product" + Jack-of-all-trades
+#### Community + "Product" + Jack-of-all-trades
 * Phil Rzewski
-UC Berkeley Collaborators
+#### UC Berkeley Collaborators
 * Amy Ousterhout
 * Silvery Fu
 * Sylvia Ratnasamy